Course: “eScience Tools in Climate Science: Linking Observations with Modelling”

 Successful applicants will be notified by the beginning of October.

-Arrival to Tjärnö should be on the 1th of November (lunchtime), departure 8th of November (around lunch).
+Arrival to Tjärnö should be on October 31st (lunchtime), departure 11th of November (around lunch).
 The final presentation will be given virtually approximately 2 weeks after the course in Tjärnö (28-30 of November 2022).

 - 2017 at Hyytiälä, Finland.
 (Course title: “Climate science at high latitudes: Online data storage and visualization tool”).
 A short report and some impressions can be found here.